Robert Broughton (cricketer)

-Robert John Porcher Broughton (11 July 1816 – 15 June 1911) was an English amateur cricketer who played first-class cricket from 1836 to 1864.
+Robert John Porcher Broughton (11 July 1816 – 15 June 1911) was an English amateur cricketer who played from 1836 to 1864.

+Life

-Robert Broughton was born at Farnham in Surrey and educated at Harrow School and Clare College, Cambridge.
-Mainly associated with Cambridge University and Marylebone Cricket Club (MCC), he made 26 known appearances in first-class matches.
+Robert Broughton was the son of Robert Edwards Broughton, born at Farnham in Surrey and educated at Harrow School.
+He matriculated at Clare College, Cambridge in 1835, graduating B.A.
+1840 and M.A.
+1845.

+Mainly associated with Cambridge University and Marylebone Cricket Club (MCC), he made 26 known appearances in important matches.
 Broughton was an outstanding fielder who specialised at cover point.
-His grandson, John Cowley, also played first-class cricket.
+His grandson, John Cowley, also played.

 Broughton died at Callipers Hall, Chipperfield, Hertfordshire in 1911.

+Family

+Broughton married in 1847 Louisa Heaton-Ellis, daughter of Charles Heaton-Ellis of Wyddial Hall and his wife Louisa Stracey, sister of Henry Stracey.